Nosipho Makamba-Botya

-Nosipho Makamba-Botya is a South African politician who served as a Member of the Western Cape Provincial Parliament for the Economic Freedom Fighters (EFF).
+Nosipho Makamba-Botya is a South African politician who served as a member of the National Assembly of South Africa from June 2023 until May 2024, and represented the Economic Freedom Fighters (EFF).
+She previously served as an EFF councillor in the City of Cape Town and before that as a Member of the Western Cape Provincial Parliament.
 She became an MPP in May 2019 and served as the party's chief whip.
 Makamba-Botya was also the deputy chairperson of the EFF in the province.

 On 28 January 2023, Makamba-Botya alongside fellow EFF MPP Melikhaya Xego resigned from the provincial parliament.
 She was subsequently sworn in as a City of Cape Town councillor on 14 February 2023.
+After a short tenure in council, Makamba-Botya was sworn in as a Member of the National Assembly on 14 June 2023.